Rally Against COVID restrictions at WA State Capitol

 In advance of the rally several organizations including the Anti-Defamation League, the League of Women Voters and labor unions issued a statement.
 It accused the organizers of being anti-democratic and trying to mobilize resentment toward publicly supported government safety measures.

-Inland NW health care providers reassess how they provide care following 2 years of the COVID pandemic Listen NWPB’s Rachel Sun reports on how Inland… Continue Reading Inland NW Health Care Providers Reassess After 2-Year Anniversary of COVID
+Inland NW health care providers reassess how they provide care following 2 years of the COVID pandemic Listen NWPB’s Rachel Sun reports on how Inland NW health care providers have… Continue Reading Inland NW Health Care Providers Reassess After 2-Year Anniversary of COVID

-Families of prisoners in Washington worry about COVID health impacts on inmates Listen Read As Washington State goes deeper into its third year of the… Continue Reading Families of Washington inmates fear for their health
+Families of prisoners in Washington worry about COVID health impacts on inmates Listen Read As Washington State goes deeper into its third year of the pandemic, families of imprisoned people… Continue Reading Families of Washington inmates fear for their health